 In August and September 2004, two virtually identical derivative lawsuits were filed in California Superior Court for San Diego County against certain of the Company's current and former officers and directors.
 These actions contain factual allegations similar to those of the federal lawsuits, but the plaintiffs in these cases assert claims for violations of California's insider trading laws, breaches of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets and unjust enrichment.
 The plaintiffs in these actions seek unspecified damages, equitable and/or injunctive relief and disgorgement of all profits, benefits and other compensation obtained by defendants.
 These lawsuits have been consolidated into one action and In re Wireless Facilities, Inc. Derivative Litigation, California Superior Court, San Diego County, Lead Case No. GIC 834253.
 The plaintiffs filed a Consolidated Shareholder Derivative Complaint on October 14, 2004.
-This action has been stayed pending a decision in federal court on a motion to dismiss the federal derivative lawsuits and there will be a hearing in October 2006 to evaluate the status of this case.
+This action has been stayed pending a decision in federal court on a motion to dismiss the federal derivative lawsuits and on October 27, 2006, the court continued the stay pending the decisions on the federal derivative lawsuit.
+The parties will appear before the judge in April 2007 to apprise the court of the status of the federal action.
 The Company believes that the allegations lack merit and intends to vigorously defend all claims asserted.
 It is impossible at this time to assess whether or not the outcome of these proceedings will or will not have a material adverse effect on the Company.
 We have not recorded any accrual for a contingent liability associated with this legal proceeding based on the Company's belief that a liability, while possible, is not probable and any range of potential future charge cannot be reasonably estimated at this time.